 Ruth is a licensed clinical social worker who has practiced in New Orleans since 2006.
 She obtained her B.A. in Psychology from Tulane University in 2001 and completed her MSW degree at Tulane University in 2006.
 She has provided clinical services to children and parents at Tulane University in the departments of psychiatry and pediatrics, at Children's Bureau of New Orleans, and in private practice prior to joining Child Counseling Associates.
 Ms. Arnberger holds specialty training from the Infant Mental Health Fellowship of the Tulane Institute of Infant and Early Childhood Mental Health.
 She was trained in cognitive behavioral therapy (CBT) for posttraumatic stress disorder (PTSD) for young children in Dr. Scheeringa's research studies at Tulane.
 She is also trained in Parent-Child Interaction Therapy (PCIT) for young children, Grief and Trauma Intervention for Children (GTI), Triple P Parenting Program and Circle of Security parenting program.

-Amy Mikolajewski, PhD joined the Tulane University School of Medicine, Department of Psychiatry and Behavioral Sciences as a Postdoctoral Research Fellowship in 2015.
-Dr. Mikolajewski spent her early years in Kentucky, received her undergraduate degree from Michigan State University and her PhD from Florida State University.
-Her graduate work has focused on externalizing disorders.
-She sees clients at CCA to work towards her state licensure and to conduct her research study on externalizing problems in youths.
+Amy Mikolajewski, PhD joined the Tulane University School of Medicine, Department of Psychiatry and Behavioral Sciences as a Postdoctoral Research Fellowship in 2015 and joined the faculty in 2019.
+Dr. Mikolajewski spent her early years in Michigan, received her undergraduate degree from Michigan State University and her PhD from Florida State University.
+She conducts research at CCA on externalizing problems in youths.